traject/traject/README.md

 ## TODO

 * Logging
-  * it's doing no logging of it's own
-  * It's not properly setting up the solrj logging
+  * Logging is currently... okay, not great.
+  * Currently silencing SolrJ's own logging (by silencing log4j root logger) Think that may actually be okay -- we still log any exceptions solrj throws.
-  * Making solrj and it's own logging go to same place, accross jruby bridge, not sure (I want all of this code BUT the Solr writing stuff to be usable under MRI too, I want to repurpose the mapping code for DISPLAY too)
+    * Cause, making solrj and it's own logging go to same place, accross jruby bridge, not sure (I want all of this code BUT the Solr writing stuff to be usable under MRI too, I want to repurpose the mapping code for DISPLAY too)
+  * Do need to get SolrJWriter error logging to log recordID and position number of skipped record.
+A pain cause of current seperation of concerns architecture.

 * Error handling.
 Related to logging.
 Catch errors indexing particular records, make